 The University of Houston-Victoria continues to closely monitor the global outbreak of the new coronavirus, known as COVID-19, and will keep the UHV community informed as developments occur.
-It is incumbent upon all of us to remain aware and vigilant of this serious public health threat.
+Information about positive cases in UHV community members is available and is updated every Monday.

 The university remains in regular contact with local, state and federal health officials for the latest information and will continue to provide updates when warranted.
 Read the communications that have been shared with the UHV community.